 Country Ministerial Responsibility Of Tourism Management at National Level Federal Government Supporting Agency Allied departments and agencies At State level responsibility of Tourism Management Stakeholder Consultation and Cooperation Australia Within the Australian Government, responsibility for tourism policy, programmes and research now rests with the Ministry for Trade and Investment.
 Tourism Australia is the Australian Government agency responsible for international tourism marketing, as well as for market, events and business tourism development.
 It has 12 overseas offices covering 17 markets around the world.
-Tourism Research Australia (part of Austrade) provides statistics, research and analysis to support industry development, policy development and marketing for the Australian tourism industry At state level, policy is led by the State Tourism Organizations (STOs) Tourism Ministers Council (TMC).
-Inter-ministerial/departmental to ensure whole-of-government approach to tourism development.
-National Tourism Alliance (NTA).
-National advocacy forum for STOsa and industry associations.
-Regional tourism industry councils, eg Queensland TICb .
-Peak bodies - industry membership organisations /associations that advocate with government Australian Standing Committee on Tourism (ASCOT).
-Forum for senior officials from government departments and agencies.
-Tourism and Transport Forum (TTF).
-National CEO forum of top 200 companies representing the T&T industry formerly the Tourism Task Force Australian Tourism Export Council (ATEC).
-National inbound T&T industry membership body - formerly the Incoming Tour Operators
+Tourism Research Australia (part of Austrade) provides statistics, research and analysis to support industry development, policy development and marketing for the Australian tourism industry At state level, policy is led by the State Tourism Organizations (STOs) Tourism Ministers Council (TMC).Inter-ministerial/departmentaltoensurewhole-of-governmentapproach to tourism development.National Tourism Alliance (NTA).National advocacy forum for STOsaand industry associations.Regional tourism industry councils,eg Queensland TICb .
+Peak bodies -industry membership organisations/associations that advocate withgovernmentAustralian Standing Committee onTourism (ASCOT).Forum for seniorofficialsfrom governmentdepartments and agencies.Tourism and Transport Forum (TTF).National CEO forum of top 200companies representing the T&Tindustry formerly the Tourism TaskForceAustralian Tourism Export Council(ATEC).National inbound T&Tindustry membership body - formerlythe Incoming Tour Operators

-Association which changed its name in 2000 significant aspect of Tourism 2020 Strategy is its role in driving co-ordinat he industry.
-Tourism 2020 Priorities a tion across a number of Australia an Government departments ism development and management.
-A sand agencies - a whole of-government ction plan is updated regularly with all France Following numerous changes over the past 20 years or more, responsibility for Travel & Tourism in France now rests with the Direction Générale des Enterprises (DGE) (Directorate General for Enterprise) within the multipleportfolio Ministère de l'Economie, de l'Industrie et du Numérique (Ministry of Economy, Industry and Digital Affairs).
+Association which changed its name in 2000 significant aspect of Tourism 2020 Strategy is its role in driving co-ordina he industry.
+Tourism 2020 Priorities ent adopting a full stakeholder approach to Travel & tion across a number of Australian Government departs are updated annually and endorsed by the TMC, and nents and agencies - a whole of-government France Following numerous changes over the past 20 years or more, responsibility for Travel & Tourism in France now rests with the Direction Générale des Enterprises (DGE) (Directorate General for Enterprise) within the multipleportfolio Ministère de l'Economie, de l'Industrie et du Numérique (Ministry of Economy, Industry and Digital Affairs).
 It is the state's role to define national tourism policy and establish the legislative and regulatory framework.
-Conseil de Promotion du Tourisme (CPT - Tourism Promotion Council) The Conseil Régional (Regional Council) draws up medium-term objectives for regional tourism development as part of a regional tourism and recreational development scheme, and each region sets up a Regional Tourism Committee (RTC) responsible for promoting tourism.
-The Regional Council is responsible for collecting, processing and disseminating data on tourism in the region and for co-ordinating, within the region, public and private initiatives in the field of tourism development, promotion and information.
-National Council for Tourism (CNT) formed 1910.
-Dormant Interministerial Committee for Tourism formed in 1964.
-Disbanded Tourism Promotion Council (CPT) formed in 2014.
-Public-private sector consultative body
+Conseil de Promotion du Tourisme (CPT - Tourism Promotion Council) The Conseil Régin (Regional Council) dr up medium-t objectives for regin tourism developmen part of a regional tour and recreatin development sche and each region sets Regional Tour Committee (If responsible promoting tourism.
+The Regional Counc responsible collecting, proces and disseminating of on tourism in the region, pu and for co-ordinat within the region, pu and private initiative the field of tour development, promo and information. formed 1910.
+Dormant Inter ministerial Committee for Tourism formed in 1964.
+Disbanded Tourism Promotion Council (CPT formed in 2014.
+Public-private secto consultative body for is for ing ata ion ng, plic in sm